Kraftbar/Map-Quiz/README.md

 # Map-Quiz
 Project in js bettering my ability in js and geography
+Built on data from OpenStreetMap and Wikipedia